harshpandey002/portfolio-new/blogs/push-protocol.md

 > Delagates can send notification on the behalf of channel.

-## Sending Notification from your Dapp
+## Send/Receice Notification from Dapp

-That was easy, isn't it?
+That was easy, wasn't it?

 Here's the video by PUSH team explaining what we just did and also how to achieve same from our dApp.

 /i/https://www.youtube.com/embed/BsxxQj6__RI

-## Receive Notification in your Dapp

 ## Sending Notification from Smart Contract